Extinction Rebellion roadblock

 stole our pensions so we're coming to get them back!

-the pensions stolen from them under successive governments, including The
+regain the pensions stolen from them under successive governments,

 The loss of pensions following the 1995 Conservative Government’s

-women who have lost up to six years State Pension - for many over £40,000.
+million women who have lost up to six years State Pension - for many

-the 'Women's Social and Political Union (WSPU) and many attending wore suffragette
+founding the 'Women's Social and Political Union (WSPU) and many

-that significant proportions of women who have lost out have
+shown that significant proportions of women who have lost out have

 Harlesden Protest against Police Brutality